The Blind Spot

 “The ability to articulate a credible AI value-creation story is no longer optional, it’s a prerequisite for liquidity.”

-PwC, AI and Software Valuations in M&A, February 2026How I Can Help
+PwC, AI and Software Valuations in M&A, February 2026Perspectives Series

 Services